CrayLabs/SmartSim/doc/model.rst

         .. note::
-            The output tensors are prefixed because we executed ``model_1.enable_key_prefixing()`` in the driver script which enables prefixing for tensors, ``Datasets`` and lists.
+            The output tensors are prefixed because we executed ``model_1.enable_key_prefixing()`` in the driver script which enables and activates prefixing for tensors, ``Datasets`` and lists.

         **Access ML Models From Outside The Application They Were Loaded In**